unibo-dtm-se-2425-AvianBlasters/report/index.md

 ## Abstract

-"Avian Blasters" (or “Avian Blasters: The Avians Strike Back”) is a fixed-screen arcade shoot ’em up inspired by games like Space Invaders and Galaga created for a university Software Engineering Project.
+"Avian Blasters" (or “Avian Blasters: The Avians Strike Back”) is a fixed-screen arcade shoot ’em up inspired by games like Space Invaders and Galaga, developed in Python, created for a university Software Engineering Project.

 ## Disclaimer (if needed)